 5.12 The nature of loads and stress in buildings, conditions of equilibrium.
+Mechanical properties of concrete, steel and timber.
 Analysis of members in pin jointed two dimensional structures by graphics and calculation methods.
 Simple suspension and arch systems.
 Simple beams, properties of sections, centroid of area.
-Bending moment and shear force diagrams.
+Bending moment, shear force diagrams, deflection.
 Moments of inertia about XX, YY and ZZ axis.
 Beam theory, design of member size for beams in homogeneous materials.
 Column theory, design of struts and ties in timber and steel for concentric loads.
 Design of timber joints for concentric loads.